 Surroundings: The Enigma Room is extremely close to the Queen Victoria Building and Town Hall train station.
 It’s pretty easy to find food in that area and fellow geeks will be happy to know that this place is pretty close to King’s Comics, Kinokunya and Games Paradise. 😀

-In Memoriam has been reviewed by other escape room bloggers from Escape Rooms in Sydney, Sydney Escape Rooms, Escape Room Hunters and Escape Room Reviews.
+In Memoriam has been reviewed by other escape room bloggers from Gotta Get A Room, Escape Rooms in Sydney, Escape Room Hunters, Sydney Escape Rooms, Escape Me and Escape Room Reviews.
 Some things about the room have changed in the year since these reviews have been written – for the better it would seem.